dfarrel1/dfarrel1.github.io/markdown/index.md

 * Enhanced image processing capabilities in order to analyze previously unobtainable 4D data.

-* Co-authored several publication in premiere journals such as Nature.
+* Co-authored several publications in premiere journals such as Nature.

 * Built applications with Matlab, Python, and Java